-IND-206C.
+INTERDIS-206C.
 Medical Practice and Health Systems/MPS.
 This two-week required clerkship uses lectures, small group discussions, practical projects, and readings to improve students' awareness and understanding of the complexity of the physician's role in rapidly changing systems of healthcare delivery.
 The course emphasizes the professional and ethical tensions that emerge while striving to optimize care for individuals and the populations of individuals.
 Consideration of cost focuses on the nature and behavior of costs relevant to healthcare and explores the ambiguities inherent in assessing cost effectiveness of interventions from the divergent viewpoints of payors, managed care organizations, physicians and individual patients.
 Interdepartmental faculty additionally provide perspective on past and present patterns of medical practice and offer possible models of future physician practices.
 Credit 2.
-Bredehoeft, L. Branch, and staff
+Bredehoeft, Branch, and staff experiences of women both as abortionists and undergoing abortions, unwed mothers, teenage pregnancy and young parenthood, and the rise of advocacy groups in favor of and opposed to abortion.
+The seminar will draw also from the practices of Britain, Europe, and Japan.
+Credit: 1/2.
+Enrollment: min 1.
+English

-IND-307B.
+INTERDIS-307B.
 20th Century American Medicine.
 This course in medical history will examine how some of the major trends in American medicine in the twentieth century have changed the doctor-patient relationship.
 Topics will include: technology, therapeutics, practice organization, genetics, and changing patterns of disease.
 Credit: 1/2.
 Enrollment: min 1.
-Enalish
+English

-IND-308B.
+INTERDIS-308B.
 Abortion in American Culture.
 Few issues have cleaved American society as deeply as abortion.
 This seminar explores the American experience with abortion--before and after Roe v.
 Wade--examining issues of religion, politics, law, medicine, gender, and ethics.
-We will study aspects of fertility and family planning, the experiences of women both as abortionists and undergoing abortions, unwed mothers, teenage pregnancy and young parenthood, and the rise of advocacy groups in favor of an opposed to abortion.
-The seminar will draw also from the practices of Britian, Europe, and Japan.
-Credit: 1/2.
-Enrollment: min 1.
-English
+We will study aspects of fertility and family planning, the

-IND-309B.
+INTERDIS-309B.
 Medicine Before 1900.
 This course in medical history will explore the history of medicine before the twentieth century.
 It will include discussions of ancient, medieval, and Renaissance medicine as well as the origins of scientific medicine in the eighteenth and nineteenth centuries.
 A major part of this course will be using the Josiah Charles Trent Historical Collection of Rare Medical Books.
 Credit: 1/2.
 Enrollment: min 1.
 English

-IND-310B.
+INTERDIS-310B.
 20th Century Epidemics.
 This course in medical history will explore some of the major "plagues" of the twentieth century.
 Included will be influenza, polio, rheumatic fever, heart disease, cancer, anorexia nervosa, shell shock, and AIDS.
 Credit: 1/2.
 Enrollment: min 1.
 English